stevegeek/ai_refactor/README.md

 __The goal for AIRefactor is to use LLMs to apply repetitive refactoring tasks to code.__

+## The workflow

-First the human decides what refactoring is needed and builds up a prompt to describe the task, or uses one of AIRefactors provided prompts.
+1) the human decides what refactoring is needed
+2) the human selects an existing built-in refactoring command, and/or builds up a prompt to describe the task

-AIRefactor then helps to apply the refactoring to one or more files.
+3) the human selects some source files to act as context (eg examples of the code post-refactor, or related classes etc)
+4) the human runs the tool with the command, source files and context files
+5) the AI generates the refactored code and outputs it either to a file or stdout.

-In some cases, the tool can then check the generated code by running tests and comparing test outputs.
+6) In some cases, the tool can then check the generated code by running tests and comparing test outputs.

+AIRefactor can apply the refactoring to multiple files, allowing batch processing.

 #### Notes

 AI Refactor is an experimental tool and under active development as I explore the idea myself.
 It may not work as expected, or change in ways that break existing functionality.

-The focus of the tool is work with the Ruby programming language ecosystem, but it can be used with any language.
+The focus of the tool is work with the **Ruby programming language ecosystem**, but it can be used with any language.

-AI Refactor currently uses [OpenAI's ChatGPT](https://platform.openai.com/).
+AI Refactor currently uses [OpenAI's ChatGPT](https://platform.openai.com/) or [Anthropic Claude](https://docs.anthropic.com/en/docs/about-claude/models) to generate code.

 ## Examples